Love is an action, a participatory emotion.

 — Carl Sagan, Contact

-[image description: a photo of tash shatz, a balding white person with a beard and glasses. they are standing in front of a green wall.]
-2023
+[image description: a photo of tash shatz, a balding white person with tattoos, a beard, and glasses. they are smiling while standing in a park on a river, tash is wearing a floral short sleeved button up over a plain gray shirt.] photo credit LW 2024

 who I am: a lineage of social justice work